Blog

 •

-• Occupancy Analytics Software: Specialized software analyzes data from existing infrastructure, such as Wi-Fi access points or security cameras.
-This approach offers insights into meeting room utilization patterns without additional hardware.
+• Occupancy Analytics Software: Specialised software analyses data from existing infrastructure, such as Wi-Fi access points or security cameras.
+This approach offers insights into meeting room utilisation patterns without additional hardware.

 •